-The 42nd Annual Ontario Forest Health Review took place at the Great Lakes Forestry Centre in Sault Ste Marie this year.
+The 42nd Annual Ontario Forest Health Review took place at the Great Lakes Forestry Centre in Sault Ste Marie in 2018.
 This annual meeting put on by the Ontario Ministry of Natural Resources and Forestry and the Canadian Forest Service provided an update on the current status of forests in Ontario for forest resource managers, foresters, ecologists, conservation authorities, pest management companies, academics, municipalities, and others interested in forest resource management.
 Representatives presented the latest information on forest health conditions, forest invasive pests, current and upcoming forest management programs, and the year’s research results.

-This year’s speakers included Mike Francis from the Ontario Ministry of Natural Resources and Forestry, providing an update on major forest disturbances in Ontario; Tracey Cooke, Executive Director of the Invasive Species Centre discussing forest health and outreach programs; Simeon Wright, a forest health specialist from the Michigan Department of Natural Resources, providing information on the status of forests and management programs in Michigan; Dr. Sharon Reed from the Ontario Ministry of Natural Resources and Forestry, speaking about her research on Beech Leaf Disease; Dr. Chris MacQuarrie of Natural Resources Canada, presenting work by his colleague, Dr. Krista Ryall, on biological control of Emerald Ash Borer; and finally Dr. Barry Cooke, of Natural Resources Canada, discussing impacts of climate change on forest health.
+Speakers included Mike Francis from the Ontario Ministry of Natural Resources and Forestry, providing an update on major forest disturbances in Ontario; Tracey Cooke, Executive Director of the Invasive Species Centre discussing forest health and outreach programs; Simeon Wright, a forest health specialist from the Michigan Department of Natural Resources, providing information on the status of forests and management programs in Michigan; Dr. Sharon Reed from the Ontario Ministry of Natural Resources and Forestry, speaking about her research on Beech Leaf Disease; Dr. Chris MacQuarrie of Natural Resources Canada, presenting work by his colleague, Dr. Krista Ryall, on biological control of Emerald Ash Borer; and finally Dr. Barry Cooke, of Natural Resources Canada, discussing impacts of climate change on forest health.

 The Status of Forest Pests in Ontario 2018